-South American Expatriate Guide — A Guide For Expats Living in South America
+South America Expat Guide — A Guide For Expats Living in South America

 It won’t be wrong to say that South America is often a place for people with explorer instincts and a sense of adventure.
 Over the years this mesmerizing continent has continued to attract expats from all around the world.
 Every South American country offers expats one common thing — an enriching experience of a colorful cultural heritage.
 Several South American countries are popular for their relaxed lifestyle and warm-hearted locals who welcome everyone to their community.

 Here are a few South American destinations expats choose to go to:

 Colombia is one of the most sought-after destinations in South America for expats.
 Much of it is because of its colonial towns, tropical weather conditions, and its warm weather in the foothills of the Andes.
 The fact that expats can take advantage of inexpensive properties, rich culture.
 An amazing healthcare system only make Colombia the right place to be at.
 The best cities to live in Colombia are Medellín (country’s second-largest city), popular tourist destination Santa Marta, Buga (city of colonial and Republican-era homes), and the mountain city of Manizales.

 Ecuador is another South American nation that is especially popular among expats as a preferred overseas retirement destination.
 A lot of this is because of the quality of life that expats can enjoy here.
 For explorers, the country offers access to the dense Amazon forest, unspoiled Pacific beaches, the volcanic archipelago of Galápagos Islands, and even snow-capped mountains.
 Major cities that most expats reside in, include Quito, Guayaquil, Cotacachi, and Cuenca.